about jarah moesch

 Co-authors: Tironi, Bacigalupe, Knowles, et al.

-Resilience: International Policies, Practices and Discourses (accepted).
+Resilience: International Policies, Practices and Discourses (February, 2019.

 public humanities knowledge work

 “Field Guide Survey: Can Digital Humanities change the way we study health and practice medicine?”

 Questioning the Question

 “Field Guide Survey: What is the role of the digital humanities in transforming & responding to the arts?”